 # fdisk -l

-cfdisk is a nice partitioning tool.
+cfdiskis a nice partitioning tool.
 We're going to create one partition for BIOS or two partitions for UEFI.

-Since this is a BIOS setup choose "dos" as the label type and create the 2 partitions.
-One for swap and the other for / (the root filesystem).
-Remember to make the root filesystem bootable.
+Since this is a BIOS setup choose "dos" as the label type and remember to make the root filesystem bootable.

-If you're using a disk that has a GPT label, you can change that with "fdisk /dev/sda", then choose "o", choose "dos", and then "w".
+If you're using a disk that already has a GPT label, you can change that with

 Format the root partition using LUKS: